 Generally, artificial illumination in rooms produces illuminance values which are far below those in direct sunlight, and which are nevertheless sufficient for perfect vision in most cases.
 Exposure of eyes to high illumination levels, e.g. to bright sunlight, accelerates the aging of the retina (mostly its central part, the macula) and the eye's lens – the latter mainly due to the ultraviolet content of sunlight, while blue light components are also known to lead to macular degeneration over longer periods of time.
 Therefore, it is recommended to use effective eye protection under intense light conditions.

 Note that the human eye can adapt to different illumination levels in a wide range: We have at least some scotopic vision (without color perception) at a very low illumination levels, even below 10−4 lx, while substantially higher illuminance levels than those of sunlight can be tolerated for a while.
-Partly, that adaptation is achieved by opening or closing the iris, and partly by using different light sensors: three different kinds of cones (for photopic vision with color perception) and one kind of rods (for scotopic vision with substantially higher sensitivity).
+Partly, that adaptation is achieved by opening or closing the iris, and partly by using different light sensors: three different kinds of cones (for photopic vision with color perception) and one kind of rods (for ]scotopic vision] with substantially higher sensitivity but no color perceptions).